There are a few Midwest national parks, but there are also many monuments and other attractions to enjoy. Let’s explore some of these great parks.

 Saint Croix National Scenic Riverway

 Saint Croix National Scenic Riverway is another amazing Minnesota scenic drive.
 This byway follows the Saint Croix River for over 200 miles and offers stunning views of the river, its cliffs, and the surrounding wilderness.
+You can take a St. Croix Rainbow Beach excursion for a quick side trip.

 National parks in the Midwest are a great getaway for travelers looking to enjoy nature’s beauty and find peace.
 These parks offer an escape from your busy life and a chance to explore some of America‘s most beautiful landscapes.